rxseven/docker-playground/README.md

 make setup
 ```

-> Note: by running this command, you will be asking for the [administrator password](https://en.wikipedia.org/wiki/Sudo) to allow the script to add custom domain names associated with self-signed SSL certificates in the local `/etc/hosts` file which requires the superuser privileges.
+> Note: by running this command, you will be asking for the [administrator password](https://en.wikipedia.org/wiki/Sudo) to allow the script to add custom domain names associated with self-signed SSL certificates to the local `/etc/hosts` file which requires the superuser privileges.

 > Note: this command will take a few minutes (depending on your hardware) to complete configuring the development environment.